Richard Taundry: Walsall

 Taundry failed to break into the first team during Walsall's title winning 2006–07 season, however he was involved in the youth team's success, despite suffering injuries which kept him out for the majority of the season.
 Walsall youth team managed to complete an impressive league and cup double.

 Taundry made the break through into Walsall's first team during the 2007–08 campaign where manager, Richard Money handed him his debut after coming on as a late substitute for Ishmel Demontagnac in the 82nd minute against Luton Town on 17 November 2007.
-He then went on to make 22 league and cup appearances for the club in a number of positions including left back and central midfield.

 During the 2008–09 season, Taundry had a new manager to impress, Jimmy Mullen, who replaced Money, who quit the club towards the end of the 2007–08 campaign.

 He was offered a new contract by the club on 10 May 2010.
 Taundry signed a new one-year contract with Walsall on 6 July 2012.

 On 9 May 2013, Taundry was released by Walsall along with George Bowerman, Connor Taylor, Aaron Williams and Jake Jones.